top of page

 Swanage Pier

-The remains of Swanage's original pier consists of just the old piles driven into the seabed.
-Built in 1859 the old pier was not for Victorian ladies to take the sea air but to load Purbeck stone onto ships to be carried to London.
+Eerily surreal, this is the remains of an 1859 pier.
+Built not for Victorian ladies to take the sea air but to load Purbeck stone onto ships to be carried to London.
 Funded by amongst others, John Mowlem, the pier was not a success as the local stone merchants decided to load stone from the beach as they always had, rather than pay the pier tolls!

 Swanage old pier Dorset UK